AntonBuus/MED301_objectdetection_program/README.md

 Table of Contents:
 1. The Project

-2. How to use the program
+2. Prerequisties
   2.1 - The environment
     2.1.1 Virtual Environment
   2.2 - requirement.txt

+3. Run the Program

 _____________________________________________________